 Lesson learned: Don’t forget to pull out your team’s collective toolkit of experience to build upon existing curriculum.

 As professionals working in higher education—and entrepreneurship—the chances are high that we won’t always get it right the first time around.
 We need to be better at sharing our mistakes—those unanticipated failures, those unbelievable flops, and those countless frustrations—as opposed to focusing solely on what’s worked.
 This “failure collaboration” will allow us to learn from one another and, collectively, move the entire field of entrepreneurship forward.

 The author will be leading an Open Exchange session titled “Failures, Flops and Frustrations” at VentureWell’s annual OPEN conference on March 24, 2017 in Washington, D.C.
 Find out more about the conference and register here.

 About the author

 Mike Lehman works at the intersection of entrepreneurship, science, and higher education.
-Prior to joining the Lehigh faculty, Lehman developed and grew new entrepreneurship programs at the Institute for Entrepreneurial Excellence, part of the University of Pittsburgh’s Joseph M. Katz Graduate School of Business and College of Business Administration.
-As director of student entrepreneurship, he created new academic courses and cross-campus programs to provide hands-on, experiential learning opportunities for undergraduate and graduate students throughout the university.
-Lehman holds a B.S. from Juniata College, an M.D. from the Penn State College of Medicine, and an M.B.A. from the Leeds University of Business School in England.
+Lehman is a Professor of Practice at Lehigh University, where he co-developed and teaches in the Master’s of Engineering in Technical Entrepreneurship.
+Prior to joining the faculty at Lehigh, Dr. Lehman developed and grew programs at the Institute for Entrepreneurial Excellence at the University of Pittsburgh.
+Earlier in his career, he served as the founding director of the Juniata College Center for Entrepreneurial Leadership.
+Lehman holds a BS from Juniata College, an MD from the Penn State College of Medicine and an MBA from the Leeds University of Business School in England.